-Ken Wilber, an integral philosopher, has published many books, including A Brief History of Everything and A Theory of Everything, in which he presents an integral vision that supports an integral science, integral philosophy, integral medicine, integral ecology, integral education, integral politics, integral business, integral spirituality, etc. Furthermore, Ken Wilber founded the Integral Institute and Integral University.
+Ken Wilber, an integral philosopher and visionary, has published many books, including A Brief History of Everything and A Theory of Everything, in which he presents an integral vision that supports an integral science, integral philosophy, integral medicine, integral ecology, integral education, integral politics, integral business, integral spirituality, etc. Furthermore, Ken Wilber founded the Integral Institute and Integral University.
 As the most widely published integral philosopher whose books have been translated into 30 languages (Meyerhoff 2005), Ken Wilber has been heralded as “the most comprehensive philosophical thinker of our times”, “the most influential integral thinker in the world today” and the “LONG-SOUGHT EINSTEIN of consciousness research” (quoted in Falk 2006).
 However, he has also been criticized by Visser, Meyerhoff, Falk, and many others (see, e.g., Frank Visser’s very comprehensive websites Integral World and Wilber Watch).
 Wilber claims that 80% of this criticism is based on misunderstanding and misrepresentation of his writings.
 But the remaining 20% still amounts to substantial criticism.

 KEN WILBER'S AQAL MAP AND THE DYNAMIC MANDALA